P. J. Brennan

-Patrick Joseph Brennan (born 11 February 1986 in Brooklyn, New York, United States) is an American actor and singer.
-He is best known for his role as Doug Carter in the British television soap opera Hollyoaks.
+Patrick Joseph Brennan (born February 11, 1986, in Brooklyn, New York, United States) is an American actor and singer based in the United Kingdom.
+He is best known for his role as Doug Carter in the Channel 4 soap opera Hollyoaks.
 He originally played the role in online spin-off Hollyoaks: Freshers.
-He also appeared in Episodes.
+He also appeared in the BBC Two sitcom Episodes.

 Personal life

 Brennan refers to himself as being "Irish-American" and was named after an Irish priest.
 He grew up practising Irish step-dancing.
 Brennan uses the name "P. J." which is often confused as being a stage name.

 Brennan lived in his native United States for the first 21 years of his life before moving to the United Kingdom after graduating from Fordham University, settling in London in September 2007.
 Brennan attended the prestigious Catholic prep school Xavier High School in Manhattan.
 Brennan studied at the Central School of Speech and Drama where he completed a three-year degree.
 Brennan later moved to Liverpool and lived with some of his Hollyoaks cast members including Alice Barlow, Bianca Hendrickse-Spendlove and Jessica Forrest.
 Brennan is gay.